laxmikant-ainapure/upcxx/docs/implementation-defined.md

     thread-safty constructs, such as locks.
   * `UPCXX_CODEMODE`:
-    This is either undefined (for the "debug" codemode) or defined to an unspecified non-zero integer value for the "O3" (production) codemode.
+    This is either undefined (for the "debug" codemode) or defined to an unspecified non-zero integer value for the "opt" (production) codemode.
   * `UPCXX_NETWORK_*`:
     The network being targeted is indicated by a preprocessor identifier with a `UPCXX_NETWORK_` prefix followed by the network name in capitals, which is